erik-geant/perfsonar-data/README.md

 Use this resource to request the list of timeseries datapoints for a particular metric.

-Requests must be formatted according to the following schema.
+Requests must be formatted according to the following schema:
-The value of `tsurl` should be the value of one of the `value` elements from the `/grafana/metrics` response.

 ```json
     {